janhiong/Projects/README.md

 # Janhi's Projects

-Welcome to my personal data portfolio!
+Welcome to my personal portfolio!
 Here, I document a summary of my projects in various fields.

 ## ✨ Table of Contents
 - [SQL](#sql-projects)